IIITLucknowSWEngg/CSAICSBTeam020/Assignment/06_Design.md

 ## 8. Conclusion

-This Software Design Description outlines the architecture, modules, and interfaces for the Flipkart clone e-commerce platform.
+This Software Design Description outlines the architecture, modules, and interfaces for the Flipkart Competitor e-commerce platform.
 Its modular design ensures scalability, high availability, and robust security, making it suitable for handling large-scale operations efficiently.
 The implementation strategies for performance requirements ensure that the system can effectively manage high traffic and order volumes, providing a seamless experience for users.